PRIVATE GROUP WINTER RATES

 |Local travel||Accepting bookings based travel guidelines by BC Provincial Health Office and Alberta Health Services.|

-Residents living within 152 km of staging for Talus and carpool to get to staging can take advantage of a 10% discount applied to the nightly rate.
+Experienced and strong groups who booked guided ski touring access, live within 150 km of staging and carpool to get to staging can take advantage of a 10% discount applied to the nightly rate.

 It doesn’t have to be pretty but backcountry skiers are expected to be able to ski up and down in a variety of terrain and in all conditions.
 You should be able to navigate a black diamond ski run and find the concept of an all day winter outing pleasant.
 Talus is a great place for an introduction to backcountry skiing.
 If you are new to backcountry skiers, we recommend getting familiar with your binding system in advance and spending time practicing transitions.